 - Spread your fingers slightly and use your other hand to apply gentle pressure to the downward-facing hand, stretching your wrist and fingers as far as you’re able.

 - When you reach your maximum point of flexibility, hold this position for about 20 seconds.

 - Switch hands and repeat.

 Do this two to three times on each side, and try to do this stretch every hour.
-After a few weeks of doing this multiple times a day, you'll notice a ton of improvement in your wrist's flexibility.
+After a few weeks of doing this multiple times a day, you’ll notice significant improvement in your wrist’s flexibility.

-Remember that stretching is an important part of any healthy routine, so don't limit your regimen to this list.
+Remember that stretching is an important part of any healthy routine; don’t limit your regimen to the exercises on this list.
 Every part of your body can benefit from the increased circulation, movement, and mobility that stretching can help provide.

 Call your doctor if you think you’re experiencing carpal tunnel.
 Prompt treatment may help you relieve symptoms and keep the syndrome for getting worse.
 The exercises mentioned above should only be part of your treatment plan.
 Other treatments for carpal tunnel include:

 - taking frequent breaks